omni-us/jsonargparse/DOCUMENTATION.rst

 docstrings <https://peps.python.org/pep-0257/#what-is-a-docstring>`__ (i.e.
 literal strings in the line after an attribute is defined).
 By default this feature is disabled and enabling it makes the parsing slower even for classes that don't have attribute docstrings.
-To enable, do as follows:
+To enable this, do as follows:

 .. testcode:: docstrings